-- 12.1 Draft and final factual records prepared by the Secretariat will contain: - (a) a summary of the submission that initiated the process; - (b) a summary of the response, if any, provided by the concerned Party; - (c) a summary of any other relevant factual information; and - (d) the facts presented by the Secretariat with respect to the matters raised in the submission. - 12.2 The final factual record will incorporate, as appropriate, the comments of any Party.
-If a Party so desires, its comments on the draft factual record will be posted on the registry referred to in section 15 of these guidelines.
+- 12.1 Draft and final factual records prepared by the Secretariat will contain: - (a) a summary of the submission that initiated the process; - (b) a summary of the response, if any, provided by the concerned Party; and - (c) any other relevant factual information considered by the Secretariat pursuant to Article 15(4). - 12.2 Draft and final factual records are to provide an objective presentation of the facts relevant to the matter(s) raised in a submission.
+Where draft and final factual records contain information collected pursuant to Article 15(4), they are to include proper citation for all such information. - 12.3 If a Party so desires, its comments on the draft factual record will be posted on the registry referred to in section 15 of these guidelines.